jsummers/miscjs/exehash/readme.txt

 probably not be exactly the same as the original.
 But its Exahash fingerprint would probably be the same.

+For a list of options, run the script without parameters.

 Caution: Exehash is expected to be used on the EXE file that you would run to *run* the software, not on a "self-extracting" EXE file that you might run to *install* the software.
 In many cases, the payload of a